joelek/bonsai/readme.md

 * Add option to limit the number of cached pages.
 * Fix issue with `.shadow().compute()` being reclaimed by the garbage collector.
 * Add support for `Promise<Array<Value>>` to elements.
+* Fix issue with router not updating history for `""` routes.